Guide written by:

 For a summer harvest, sow your carrot seeds in rows (around 25 cm apart) in April.
 If you want a later harvest, May or June is the perfect time to start.

-Lettuce seeds can be sown outdoors, in rows or in seedbeds for most of the year, depending on the type: butterhead and oakleaf varieties tend to be the most heat-resistant.
-It is good idea to sow or plant fewer lettuce seeds than you think you may need; we often overestimate how much we'll eat and it's relatively easy to grow so you shouldn't have any problems having a permanent stock of fresh, crispy lettuce.
+Lettuce seeds can be sown outdoors, in rows or in seedbeds for most of the year, depending on the type: butterhead and Oakleaf varieties tend to be the most heat-resistant.
+It is good idea to sow or plant fewer lettuce seeds than you think you may need as we often overestimate how much we'll actually eat.
+At the same time, lettuce is relatively easy to grow so you shouldn't have any problems having a permanent stock of fresh, crispy lettuce!

 Swede (rutabaga) and kohlrabi seeds can be scattered or sown in rows in a seedbed.